sealedsins/torei/content/stories/sealed-away.md

 ---

-Suddenly, Althea was yanked back into consciousness, her eyes snapping open as she gasped for breath.
+As morning light filtered into the room, Althea was yanked back into consciousness, her eyes snapping open as she gasped for breath.
 She was lying on the bed, her body still clad in the tight laminate skin.

 Althea's heart was pounding in her chest as she tried to make sense of what had just happened.
 The dream had felt so real, so vivid - she could still feel the dark, wriggling shapes crawling over her skin.
 She shuddered at the memory, feeling a cold sweat covering her body underneath a suit.